gzweigle/open-hybrid-piano/STATUS.md

 The action frame and sensor mechanical system, as presently implemented, causes some note-to-note dynamics variation.
 This is unrelated to the firmware, software, or circuit boards.

-Nonlinearity of the CNY-70 sensor is not yet compensated.
+Documentation, code, and hardware for calibrating the CNY-70 sensor nonlinearity and note-to-note dyanamics variation is not yet posted.

 ## Major Historical Milestones

+### April 6, 2024 - Build Instructions

+Detailed step-by-step design and build instructions for *stem piano g*.

 ### November 26, 2023 - Open Source Hybrid Piano, Digital Architecture